-During the year ended December 31, 2018, the Company acquired 809 claims known as Quetico located within the Sudbury Mining District of Ontario.
-The Company incurred total acquisition and exploration related costs of \$64,256.
+During the year ended December 31, 2018, the Company acquired 809 claims within the Thunder Bay Mining District of Ontario (Figure 5).
 Cells were acquired to assess (i) the Quetico Sub-province corridor, which hosts intrusions with Ni-Cu-Co-PGM mineralization related to a late 2690 Ma Archean magmatic event, and (ii). the Neoproterozoic (1100 Ma MCR) magmatic event and related intrusions.
 Three clusters of claims cells, labeled Quetico South, East and West cover magnetic features interpreted to represent small differentiated intrusions.
 The review of government geological and geophysical data, and historic assessment file data was completed in 2019 and recommendations for additional exploration work were prepared.
-An application has been lodged with the Mining Lands Administration of the Ontario Government to extend the tenure of the claim blocks due to impact from COVID-19 on implementation of exploration work.
+An application was lodged with the Mining Lands Administration of the Ontario Government in April 2020 to extend the tenure of the claim blocks due to impact from COVID-19 on implementation of exploration work.
+A one-year exclusion was granted on September 1, 2020.